-Children should be collected promptly at the end of the school day and necessary arrangements should be in place for the journey home.
+Children should be collected promptly at the end of the school day at 3:15pm and necessary arrangements should be in place for the journey home.
 If these differ from the child's normal arrangements, the class teacher and school office should be made aware of this.